cydran/cydran/md_docs/general_overview.md

 		}

 * <a id="concept-scope"></a>***``Scope``*** - Registered objects become available for evaluation/utilization within the local scope of the processing function.
 Cydran ``scope`` is found or defined in three (3) locations oraganized by structural heiarchy:
-	* ``stage scope:`` is the root scope of all scoped contexts and behaves as a global scope for the specified instance of Cydran. ``module`` scopes inherit from this context.
+	* ``stage``: the root scope of all scoped contexts and behaves as a global scope for the specified instance of Cydran. ``module`` scopes inherit from this context.

-	* ``module scope:`` is a child of ``stage`` scope.
+	* ``module``: a child of ``stage`` scope.
 All objects defined in ``stage`` scope are available in ``module`` because of inheritance.
 A new object in this scope with the same id/signature as defined in inherited contexts only overrides the named object within the immediate specific realm or context of this ``module``.
 The ``stage`` references to the the object signature and any external accessor remain without impact beyond the immediate realm of activity. ``component`` scopes inherit from this context including overridden object references.

-	* ``component scope:`` is a child of ``module.`` All objects defined in both  ``stage`` and ``module`` scopes are available here because of inheritance.
+	* ``component``: a child of ``module.`` All objects defined in both  ``stage`` and ``module`` scopes are available here because of inheritance.
 As with the ``module`` context, a new object in this scope with the same id/signature as defined in inherited contexts only overrides the named object within the imediate specific realm or context of this component.
 The ``stage`` and ``module`` references to the the object signature and any external accessor remain without impact beyond the immediate realm of activity.

 	Typical scoped object registration in Cydran occurs during instantiation of any particual scope context but may also occur at any point thereafter.
 Stage scope registration may appear as follows: